Soufli: Cultural flourishing

-Balkan wars – World War I
+Balkan Wars – World War I

-The Balkan wars, and, subsequently World War I after that transformed the region of Thrace into a seat of war operations, resulting in the crisis of sericulture and the general downgrading of the region until 1920.
+The Balkan Wars, and, subsequently World War I after that transformed the region of Thrace into a seat of war operations, resulting in the crisis of sericulture and the general downgrading of the region until 1920.
 In addition, the incorporation of Soufli in Greece after 1922 has indicated its economic decline.
 The loss of the inland on the eastern riverside of Evros and the subsequent decrease in population of what was now the Greek province of Soufli resulted in the dwindling of the local market and, consequently, the restriction of the trading and craft activities of the town.
 That is how Soufli, from the transit and trading center it used to be, was transformed into borderland, with all the subsequent disadvantages.
 Moreover, the partition of Thrace deprived Soufli from a large part of its estates in the eastern riverside of Evros, which now passed into Turkish possession.
 In particular, in 1922, 2250 acre of mulberry trees and 625 acre of fields remained in the possession of Soufli, while the vineyards were completely destroyed by vine louse.
 During the new period beginning with the incorporation of Soufli in Greece, sericulture remained as the most important source of income for the inhabitants of Soufli.
 The cultivation of wheat, corn and rye provided the town with self-sufficiency as far as nutrition was concerned, and the inhabitants made use of the empty space among mulberry trees and planted mainly legumes and other early or late cereals (multi-culture).

 World War II

-With World War II and the German occupation, every trading or intellectual activity is stopped.
-Life is only vestigial.
-With the withdrawal of the Germans in August 1944 and the beginning of the civil war, Soufli is once more full of life.
-The inhabitants of the nearby villages gather in Soufli for safety, and they stay there until the end of 1948.
+With World War II and the German occupation, every trading or intellectual activity stopped.
+Life was vestigial.
+With the withdrawal of the Germans in August 1944 and the beginning of the civil war, Soufli was once more full of life.
+The inhabitants of the nearby villages gathered in Soufli for safety, and they stayed there until the end of 1948.